Merck/Halyard/docs/tools.md

 1. Open terminal on a Hadoop cluster node with configured HBase.
 2. On a secured cluster don't forget to `kinit` with your credentials.
 3. Write SPARQL Update queries into a file - single line for each query
-4. Move file with the SPARQL queries to the shared filesyste (HDFS)
+4. Move file with the SPARQL queries to the shared filesystem (HDFS)
 5. Execute `./bulkupdate <shared_path_of_file_with_SPARQL_Update_queries> <temporary_path_for_HTable files> <HBase_table_name>` to launch the Bulk Update application.
 Following features are supported:
 	* Temporary path for HTable files is used to store temporary HBase table files and the files are moved to their final HBase locations during the last stage of the Bulk Load process.
 	* Optional property `-Dmapreduce.job.queuename=<YARN_queue_name>` can specify YARN queue to be used by the application.